INFORMATION FOR TOWN FANS

 From Bristol Temple Meads

-If you don’t fancy the walk, a taxi from the station will cost around £8.
-It is well worth considering if you are in a group.
+If you don’t fancy the walk, a taxi from the station is well worth considering especially if you are in a group.

 There are also a number of public buses which serve Ashton Gate.
 More details can be found at:

-The South West Branch of the Ipswich Town Supporters Club has invited Town fans to join them from 12 noon at the King Street Brew House, Welsh Back BS1 4RR is popular with Town fans - this has often been the meeting place for the South West branch before games at Ashton Gate.
+The King Street Brew House, Welsh Back BS1 4RR is popular with Town fans - this has often been the meeting place for the South West branch before games at Ashton Gate.
 The pub is about a 45 minute walk to the stadium from the pub, but most fans will taxi-share to the ground.

 There are many other pubs and bars in that area, which includes the famous King Street quarter.
 To feel properly local, a visit to the amazing cider barge (it doesn’t serve beer of any description), called Apple, on Welsh Back is a must.

-The Bristol City Away Fans Guide advises away fans to avoid pubs on North Street and that the Robins and the Rising Sun which are closer to Ashton Gate are strictly home fans only.
+The Bristol City Away Fans Guide advises away fans to avoid pubs on North Street and in the Ashton & Bedminster area.
+The Robins and the Rising Sun which are closer to Ashton Gate are strictly home fans only.

-The Away Fans Guide suggests the Nova Scotia, 1 Nova Scotia Place, Hotwells, Bristol, BS1 6XJ, Bristol which is just off the Cumberland Road and the Rose of Denmark, 6 Dowry Place, BS8 4QL.
+The Bristol City Away Fans Guide suggests the Nova Scotia, 1 Nova Scotia Place, Hotwells, Bristol, BS1 6XJ, Bristol which is just off the Cumberland Road and the Rose of Denmark, 6 Dowry Place, BS8 4QL.
 These are around a 15 minute walk to the stadium.